-The town previously banned conventional drive-thrus which focused on meat and dairy products.
-In fact, Amy’s is set to replace a “dilapidated” vacant Denny’s.
+Corte Madera previously banned conventional drive-thrus which focused on meat and dairy products.

-Finding healthy yet convenient food can be a struggle for town locals.
-Amy’s is making organic, meat-free options more accessible.
-Illeana Brown of Mill Valley said at the public hearing, “It’s the only restaurant where I can actually eat at without having to worry about getting sick.”
+In a bid to persuade commissioners to allow Amy’s to set up shop, Illeana Brown of Mill Valley said at a public hearing, “It’s the only restaurant where I can actually eat at without having to worry about getting sick.”
 Brown added she travels out to Sonoma County just to dine on the food at Amy’s.